mariochampion/gitmynotes/README.md

 * create a github for non-devs one-pager? video?

-* there is some issue with loops and passing batch not original maxnotes, also when initial maxnotes greater than batchnotes AND greater than folder notecount there is BUG!

 * allow optionally `git push` the audit file as well

-* do some error catching (bad names, non numbers in maxnotes, etc)

 * allow user to decide to keep <folder>__GitNotes bkup or move back to original